EnHackathon/staging/_posts/2019-11-04-JacksonRiley.md

 ---

-Today was my first day of `EnHackathon`, and although I was busy in the morning I was able to get started properly after lunch.
+Today was my first day of `EnHackathon`, and although I was otherwise engaged in the morning I was able to get started properly after lunch.
 Not a great amount of progress was made but a few nibbles have been had.

 ## What I did